 Injections for inner knee pain: Are they effective?

 Maybe.
 It depends on the cause of inner knee pain.
 Cortisone injections can help relieve swelling associated with a meniscal tear or pes bursitis.
 Hyaluronic acid or PRP injections are helpful for knee osteoarthritis.
-Ususally, we perform injections with ultrasound.
+Ususally, we perform injections under ultrasound guidance.

-Inner knee pain can be complex and often related to more than one problem.
-You should see a specialist doctor to get a proper diagnosis and management plan early.
+Inner knee pain can be complex and often related to multiple underlying causes.
+You should see a specialist physician to obtain an accurate diagnosis and an appropriate management plan early.